 Apply for approval

-- Application: Ownership by a non-regulated individual
+Application: Ownership by a non-regulated individual completed via the online application portal.

-Applications must be accompanied by all supporting documents which you are required to provide.
+Applications must be accompanied by all required supporting documents.
 If you do not have all the supporting documents, then you are not ready to apply for approval.
-All information (application and above supporting documents) must be received together in one package.

 What to expect after you apply